Dudley M. DuBose: Civil War

 DuBose volunteered to fight in the Confederate States Army during the Civil War, rising as an officer after being commissioned as a lieutenant in the 15th Georgia Infantry Regiment.
 His regiment was initially assigned to a brigade led by his father-in-law, Brigadier General Robert A. Toombs.
 The regiment fought in the Seven Days Battles, the Second Battle of Bull Run, and the Battle of Antietam.

 In January 1863 DuBose was promoted to the rank of colonel, and commanded the regiment.
 DuBose and his Georgians served under Brigadier General Henry L. Benning in Major General John B. Hood's division of James Longstreet's corps, including in the Siege of Suffolk.
 At the Battle of Gettysburg on July 2, 1863, his regiment participated in Hood's attack on the Union III Corps, fighting at Devil's Den.

 In September 1863 DuBose returned with his troops to Tennessee.
 He led his regiment at the Battle of Chickamauga, where he was wounded, and later fought in the Knoxville Campaign.

 Longstreet's corps returned to Virginia in 1864.
 DuBose saw combat at the Battle of the Wilderness, in May 1864, and temporarily led Benning's brigade in the Battle of Spotsylvania Court House and the Battle of Cold Harbor.
 On November 16, DuBose was promoted to brigadier general and command of a brigade in Major General Joseph B. Kershaw's division, taking the place of Brigadier General William T. Wofford.
 Gen. DuBose led his brigade in the later stages of the Siege of Petersburg and the Appomattox Campaign.
 On April 6, 1865, as the war was nearly ended and while still serving in Kershaw's division, DuBose was among many Confederates captured during the Battle of Sailor's Creek, days before Major General Lee surrendered the Army of Northern Virginia at Appomattox Court House.

-His father-in-law Robert Toombs left Washington, DC to return to Georgia.
+His father-in-law Robert Toombs left Washington, D.C., to return to Georgia.
 He was appointed as the Confederate Secretary of State, and became a strong critic of Confederate President Jefferson Davis.
 After the Confederate surrender, Toombs fled the United States with his wife to avoid arrest and trial.